6 Best Campgrounds at Lake Louise

 The advantage of staying at Kicking Horse Campground is the access to Takakkaw Falls.
 Just a 15-minute drive up the road, this is the second highest waterfall in Western Canada, falling 373 meters (1,224 feet).

-Kicking Horse Campground is open mid-May through mid- to early October.
+Kicking Horse Campground is open mid-May through mid- to early October; sites are all first-come, first-served.

 More Related Articles on PlanetWare.com